XenoAtom/XenoAtom.Interop/src/sqlite/readme.md

 This package is part of the [XenoAtom.Interop](https://github.com/XenoAtom/XenoAtom.Interop) project.

 SQLite is a small and fast SQL database engine.
-For more information, see [sqlite](https://www.sqlite.org/).
+For more information, see [sqlite](https://www.sqlite.org/) website.
 ## 💻 Usage

 After installing the package, you can access the library through the static class `XenoAtom.Interop.sqlite`.

+For more information, see the official documentation at https://www.sqlite.org/docs.html.

 Example of using this library in C#: